 Real-time performance and deployment constraints further complicate the use of LLMs in monitoring.
-Many industrial applications require low-latency responses and operate in environments with limited computational resources [76].
+Many industrial applications require low-latency responses and operate in environments with limited computational resources [79].
 Current LLMs, especially those with billions of parameters, are computationally intensive and may not be suitable for edge deployment.
 Research into model compression, quantization, and efficient inference architectures is essential to enable real-time, on-device monitoring.
-In some work, authors focus on improving the efficiency of function calls from edge devices [77].
-In other recent works, authors focus on embedding LLMs in FPGAs for signal processing tasks; however, in some sensitive applications, there is a need to host the LLM within the organisation's control to ensure that there is no unintended exposure.
+In some work, authors focus on improving the efficiency of function calls from edge devices [80].
+In other recent works, authors focus on embedding LLMs in FPGAs for signal processing tasks; however, in some sensitive applications, there is a need to host the LLM within the organization's control to ensure that there is no unintended exposure.

 Beyond these core challenges, several opportunities exist.
-One promising direction is the development of hybrid models that combine LLMs with physics-based or signal-processing models.
-While LLMs excel at interpreting unstructured data and physics-based language, models offer precise, mechanistic insights into system behaviour.
-Integrating these approaches can more robust and interpretable vield monitoring systems.
+One promising direction is the development of hybrid models that combine LLMs with physics-based or signal processing models.
+While LLMs excel at interpreting unstructured data and language, physics-based models offer precise, mechanistic insights into system behavior.
+Integrating these approaches can yield more robust and interpretable monitoring systems.

 Another area of focus should be the creation of benchmarking and evaluation frameworks specific to LLMs in engineering monitoring.
 Current benchmarks are often geared toward general NLP tasks and do not reflect the unique demands of industrial diagnostics.
-Establishing standardised datasets, metrics, and evaluation protocols will facilitate meaningful comparisons and accelerate progress in the field [78].
-However, there is a need to ensure that LLMs are trained and benchmarked on datasets where the correct permissions have been granted, otherwise, there is a potential for copyright infringement [80].
+Establishing standardized datasets, metrics, and evaluation protocols will facilitate meaningful comparisons and accelerate progress in the field [81].
+However, there is a need to ensure that LLMs are trained and benchmarked on datasets where the correct permissions have been granted; otherwise, there is a potential for copyright infringement [82].

 Finally, the integration of LLMs with edge computing and IoT infrastructure represents a significant challenge.
-By deploying optimised LLMs on edge devices, organisations can enable localised, real-time analysis without relying on cloud connectivity and minimise security and privacy concerns.
+By deploying optimized LLMs on edge devices, organizations can enable localized, real-time analysis without relying on cloud connectivity and minimize security and privacy concerns.
 This is particularly valuable in remote or bandwidth-constrained environments, where latency and data ownership are key concerns.